amazon-science/chronos-forecasting/README.md

 ### Pretraining and fine-tuning

-Scripts for pre-training and fine-tuning Chronos models can be found in [this folder](./scripts/training).
+Scripts for pretraining and fine-tuning Chronos models can be found in [this folder](./scripts/training).

 ## 🔥 Coverage